cstancoff/Getting-and-Cleaning-Data---Week-4/CodeBook.md

 > cutoff frequency was used.
 From each window, a vector of features was
 > obtained by calculating variables from the time and frequency domain."

-The accelerometer and gyroscope data was provided in two text files ("X\_train.txt" and "X\_test.txt") that consisted of 7352 and 2947 records respectively, with 561 measurements each.
-Similarly, two text files ("y\_train.txt" and "y\_test.txt") provided an activity code for each record and two text files ("subject\_train.txt" and "subject\_test.txt") provided the subject for each record.
-Additionally, a text file ("features.txt") provided a name for each of the measurments.
-The files were combined to create one table of size 10299 x 563.

-This table was reduced to just the 68 measurements of mean and standard deviation.
-Next, a text file ("activity\_labels.txt") providing a description for each of the activities was merged with the reduced table and the names for the measurments from "features.txt" was used to provide descriptive names for each of the columns.
+The accelerometer and gyroscope data was combined with the activity, subject, and names for each of the measurments and reduced to just the measurements of mean and standard deviation.
 Finally, the average of each measurement was calculated for each subject/activity pairing.

 The table below gives the name, units, class, range, and description of each variable in the final table.